Home / Apartments in Denver, CO

 According to the Metro Denver Economic Development Corporation, Denver's biggest industries include healthcare, aviation and aerospace, and telecommunications - with the biggest employers being UCHealth, United Airlines, Children's Hospital Colorado, Lockheed Martin, and Comcast.
 Additionally, Chipotle, Western Union, Frontier Airlines, and many others have made headquartered in Colorado.

-Sometimes referred to as the “Harlem of the West,” the Five Points district in Denver is a neighborhood with rich history and culture.
+Sometimes referred to as the “Harlem of the West,” the Five Points district in Denver is a neighborhood with a rich history and culture.
 The neighborhood features a markedly multicultural influence, with strong African-American historical roots.
 As both an entertainment and business district, it is easily accessible from downtown and other nearby regions.
 Denver’s Office of Economic Development continues its focus on the area for small business development and the promotion of local arts and culture, as well as encouraging a healthy sense of community and growth as a tourist destination.
-Originally made up of primarily German, Jewish and Irish immigrants, it later became a major center for jazz in the West, attracting such greats as Louis Armstrong, Miles Davis and Ella Fitzgerald.
+Originally made up of primarily German, Jewish and Irish immigrants, it later became a major center for jazz in the West, attracting such greats as Louis Armstrong, Miles Davis, and Ella Fitzgerald.
 Today, that legacy continues with a robust heritage and a promising future.

 Highland and Lower Highland (LoHi) are northern neighborhoods of Denver, Colorado.
 They are south of West 38th Street, east of Federal Boulevard, north of Speer Boulevard and west of the South Platte River.
 This area is characterized by a diverse group of homes, including historic Victorian buildings.
 It is also the location of many unique shops and restaurants that cater to all of Denver’s residents and visitors.

 One of the oldest neighborhoods in Denver, Auraria, has evolved from its early beginnings.
 Auraria was founded before Denver was established.
 In 1858, a group of miners made this area their home.
 Gold had just been discovered nearby, and Auraria was the next spot for aspiring prospectors to seek riches.
 The name of the town was based on the Latin term for gold, aurum.
-Soon, buildings, businesses, homes and more lined the streets of the town that was then part of Kansas Territory.
+Soon, buildings, businesses, homes and more lined the streets of the town that was then part of the Kansas Territory.
 Auraria is located on the west side of Denver.
 It is north of Interstate 70, east of the South Platte River and south of Cherry Creek.
 This area is best known as a central location for several college campuses for Colorado educational institutions including the Metropolitan State University of Denver.
 This area has much to offer its residents and visitors, including a long, storied history.

 The River North Arts District (RiNo) is one of the most unique areas you'll see in Denver.
 Nestled north of downtown but south of Interstate 70 and east of Interstate 25, the RiNo neighborhood is an unforgettable blend of "industrial revival" and urban street art.
 Here, you'll find converted warehouses turned breweries, music venues, art installations, restaurants, and workspaces.
 Naturally, this trendsetting neighborhood is a young urbanite's dream.